nath1295/LLMFlex/README.md

 You can also install [ExLlamaV2](https://github.com/turboderp/exllamav2), [AutoAWQ](https://pypi.org/project/autoawq/0.1.1/), and [AutoGPTQ](https://pypi.org/project/auto-gptq/) if you have CUDA devices.
 Please visit the links provided for the respective packages for more detailed installation guides.

 ## Features
-### 1. Multilple LLMs with different genration configurations from one model
+### 1. Multilple LLMs with different generation configurations from one model
 Unlike Langchain, you can create multiple LLMs with different temperature, max new tokens, stop words etc. with the same underlying model without loading the model several times using the `LlmFactory` class.
 This can be useful when you create your own agent with different LLM tasks which requires different configurations.

 ### 2. Langchain compatibility with enhanced performances